All Episodes

 Now Obama's trying to blame an intelligence flack for bad intelligence.

-This is not to mention the economic incompetence, the economic policies which have led to over three and a half years of unemployment over 8% every month.
+This is not to mention the economic incompetence, the economic policies, which have led to over three and a half years of unemployment over 8% every month.

 Boy, if there was only something out there that Romney could sink his teeth into that this president had done, there is.

-And it doesn't matter to the nation's gatekeepers in any way, shape, manner, or form.
+There's all of this, and it doesn't matter to the nation's gatekeepers in any way, shape, manner, or form.

 Don't go away.

-By the way, folks, just so you know Fast and Furious as a subject matter on Univision, Univision is the largest audience of Spanish language television viewers according to the Nielsen ratings.
+By the way, folks, just so you know, Fast and Furious as a subject matter on Univision, Univision is the largest audience of Spanish language television viewers, according to the Nielsen ratings.

-They're off with a strong fifth.
+They're off of the strong fifth.

 They have a lot of viewers.